SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Moving happens when we assign a value to a different owner and thus the first owner is invalidated.
 Assigning a value to a second owner produces a move unless the type implements Copy, in which case it instead calls copy.
 Rust says values that are moved when reassigned (= which don't implement Copy) have move semantics, values that are copied (= which implement Copy) implement copy semantics.
+A type can implement Copy if all of its components (parts) implement Copy.
 In rust, all primitves implement Copy
 Assigning as an operation that forces moving includes passing to a function and returning from a function.
 When a owner goes out of scope, a value is dropped.

+to allow cloning(), implement the Trait `Clone`.
+This does not change the semantics, since clone() must be called manually

 ## Variables